-The 3 data bytes are the serial number (hex): 4E 46 05.
+The 3 data bytes are the serial number (hex): $4E \ 46 \ 05$.
 This is decimal 345678.
 The least significant bytes are transmitted first.
-When dipswitch 8 is OFF (ITA serial), then be sure to send this serial number along with the dispense command in order to start a payout.
+If the hopper Product Code is SCH2-USE_SERNR, then be sure to send this serial number along with the dispense command in order to start a payout.
 See also Dispense Hopper coins (header 167).